merlinthered/sublime-rainmeter/README.md

 ### Syntax Highlighting

 Syntax highlighting is turned on by default for files with the .ini and .inc extensions.
 It works best with the included color schemes, although other color schemes might work, too.

-There are several built-in color schemes you can choose from by copying `Rainmeter.sublime-settings` from the Rainmeter package directory to your User directory and changing the path to the .tmTheme file.
-Using other color schemes that are not optimized for Rainmeter is possible, but will probably yield sub-optimal results.
+See [Selecting Your Color Scheme](#colorschemesettings) for instructions on how to change the color scheme.

 ![Color Schemes][im1]